TrashboatDaGoat/PuzzleFighterTraining/README.md

 `Hotkey 2`: Get a free diamond

-`Hotkey 3`: Add 5 garbage to be sent to P2

-`Hotkey 4`: Add 5 garbage to be sent to P1
+`Hotkey 3`: Change bottom gem of current piece. hold up to change top piece

+`Hotkey 4`: Clear P1's board

 `Hotkey 5`: Minus 5 garbage from P2 queue

 `Hotkey 6`: Minus 5 garbage from P1 queue

-`Hotkey 7`: Clear P1's board

 Set P2 garbage queue to 0 and send to reset damage so you can check how much you're doing on separate combos/attacks